Garden Word of the Day

 Everyone knows that squirrels commonly eat nuts and acorns, but these pests have a far more extensive diet.
-A normal squirrel diet includes many garden favorites, such as citrus and other tree fruit, mushrooms, and green vegetation.
+A normal squirrel diet includes many garden favorites, such as citrus, pears, apples, avocados, and other tree fruit, mushrooms, crocus and other flower bulbs, and green vegetation.
 They also eat small birds, young snakes, insects, eggs, and smaller rodents.

 Wilting is a common symptom of too much heat and not enough water, but there are other causes of wilting that gardeners should understand.

 In healthy plants, water is used to hold them upright.
 Plants conserve water by closing their stoma.
 If there isn’t enough water, the plants will start to fall over.
 Surprisingly, too much water can cause the same symptoms.
-In effect, this type of water stress causes the plant to drown and fall over.
+This type of water stress causes the plant to drown and fall over.

 Understanding the root cause of wilting can help you correct the situation and provide the proper treatment.
-Below you will see other common causes of wilting.
+Here are some other common causes of wilting.

 Obviously, the cause of wilting has to be figured out before a treatment or solution can be found.